CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 This time we have a difference in that we have defined a parameter num in the function declaration of convertToPercentage.
 In our current mental model, a function call means going to convertToPercentage and running the code inside the function.

-🔑We can now update the model and say if we have a parameter then we declare a variable called num first and assign it a value of the input that was passed to the function
+🔑 We can now update the model and say if we have a parameter then we declare a variable called num first and assign it a value of the input that was passed to the function

-Local scope
+### Local scope

 The variable num we described above is said to be in the local scope of convertToPercentage.